magento/devdocs/guides/v2.3/inventory/index.md

 ---
 group: inventory
 title: Inventory Management overview
+landing-page: Inventory

 ---

 Magento Open Source and Commerce v2.3 include new and expanded features and APIs for Inventory Management.
-Inventory Management replace all core APIs in the Open Source `CatalogInventory` module and the `ScalableInventory` module in Commerce.
+Inventory Management replaces all core APIs in the Open Source `CatalogInventory` module and the `ScalableInventory` module in Commerce.
 It also provides additional APIs to extend and add functionality.

-The inventory management features include
+Inventory Management features include

 * Different configurations for merchants whose inventory originates from a single source and from multiple sources
 * Stocks for tracking available aggregated quantities through assigned sources